Associate Professor, Education

 As a city and regional planning scholar, Dr. Spurlock’s research lies at the intersections of land use, social equity and environmental protection.
 Over the past three years, she has collaborated with Communities in Partnership, a nonprofit in Old East Durham, and researchers from Duke University and North Carolina State University to examine how information elicited from nontraditional engagement techniques can shape local agenda-setting and policymaking.
 As a Thorp Faculty Engaged Scholar, Spurlock will continue investigating engagement processes with the potential to change how planning elicits and incorporates information from community stakeholders into land use and environmental policies that address green gentrification, displacement and health disparities.

-For current information on Danielle Spurlock, visit her faculty page.
+For current information, visit Danielle Spurlock’s faculty page.

 Assistant Professor, Nursing